2021 Escondido Legends Scholarship Program

 Generously made possible with funding by Jack Raymond.

-The Second Annual Escondido History Center Legends Scholarship Program recently announced ten winners, each with a connection to a legendary person in Escondido’s history.
+The Third Annual Escondido History Center Legends Scholarship Program has selected the 2021 Escondido Legends, each a legendary person in Escondido’s history.
 Every senior student acknowledged attends a high school in Escondido and has received an honorarium of $1,000 for participating in a variety of school activities and demonstrating leadership qualities while attending high school.
 Volunteerism in the community is also highly important.
 The honorarium, a framed certificate, and an Escondido History Center Student Membership was recently awarded to each of the honored seniors at the Santa Fe Train Depot in Grape Day Park.

 Click on an underlined name to read that Escondido Legend’s full story.